kbase/service_wizard2/README.md

 You can run the service in pycharm as well, but you will need to set the following parameters in the run configuration:

-parameters = `<uvicorn_path_goes_here> --reload --port 5002 --host 0.0.0.0 --factory src.factory:create_app `
+parameters = `PYTHONPATH=.:src uvicorn --host 0.0.0.0 --factory factory:create_app --reload --port 1234`
 ## Usage

 OpenAPI documentation is provided at the `/docs` endpoint of the server (in KBase, this is at `<host>/service/service_wizard2/docs`, for example [https://ci.kbase.us/services/service_wizard2/docs](https://ci.kbase.us/services/service_wizard2/docs)).

 However, the RPC endpoints are not documented.
-See the [original service wizard spec](src/ServiceWizard_Artifacts/ServiceWizard.spec) for details on how to use the endpoint.
+See the [original service wizard spec](documentation/ServiceWizard_Artifacts/ServiceWizard.spec) for details on how to use the endpoint.

 ### Error codes